0xandee/ruggable.meme/README.md

   <a href="https://ruggable.meme">https://ruggable.meme</a>
 </p>

 Tired of being _unruggable_?
-Introducing Ruggable Meme, a project designed with no security and no transparency at its core.
+Introducing Ruggable Meme, a project designed with somewhat security but still transparency at its core.
 Our degenz contracts ensure unfair but secure experience for all users.

 Become a meme lord and launch your riskiest memecoin with [Ruggable Meme](https://ruggable.meme)!
 And as a memecoin tradoor, you can use [Ruggable Meme](https://ruggable.meme) to check if a memecoin is ruggable before investing.